zcoo/fluss/website/docs/quickstart/flink.md

 :::note
 - If you want to additionally use an observability stack, follow one of the provided quickstart guides [here](maintenance/observability/quickstart.md) and then continue with this guide.
-- If you want to run with your own Flink environment, remember to download the [fluss-connector-flink](/downloads), [flink-connector-faker](https://github.com/knaufk/flink-faker/releases), [paimon-flink](https://paimon.apache.org/docs/1.0/flink/quick-start/) connector jars and then put them to `FLINK_HOME/lib/`.
+- If you want to run with your own Flink environment, remember to download the [fluss-flink connector jar](/downloads), [flink-connector-faker](https://github.com/knaufk/flink-faker/releases), [paimon-flink connector jar](https://paimon.apache.org/docs/1.0/flink/quick-start/) and then put them to `FLINK_HOME/lib/`.
 - All the following commands involving `docker compose` should be executed in the created working directory that contains the `docker-compose.yml` file.
 :::